 Go past Mill Lane Cottages and continue along the bridleway, now a broad tree-lined path with Lingfield Park Golf Course on both sides.
-Follow it through Mill Wood for 750m, ignoring crossing paths used by golfers and another bridleway off to the left.
+Follow it through Mill Wood for 750m, ignoring crossing paths used by golfers.
 After going alongside a stream in a gully on the right turn left at a four-way path junction to stay on the bridleway, away from a footpath crossing the stream on a brick bridge.

 After the loop around Dormans Park the walk route comes back across this bridge and retraces the stretch along the bridleway to the B2028.

 - The bridleway soon swings right and climbs steadily.
 For most of the way there are trees shielding you from the golf course, but you need to take care where the track crosses a fairway (with golfers playing from ahead on the left).
 In 600m the bridleway crosses the railway on a brick bridge, with Dormans station visible off to the right.
 Go past a cottage and keep right to stay on the bridleway.

 - In 250m turn right at a path crossing by the entrance to “Nobles Green”, with another stone tablet? by the bench on the right.
 Follow the tarmac path down through a copse and then across a semi-open area to reach Dormans Station Road.
 Turn right to go past the small station building and cross the tracks on the footbridge alongside the road bridge.

 - At the top of the ramp to Platform 1 cross Dormans Station Road carefully and take the signposted footpath opposite, down a flight of steps.
 For much of this section you will be heading S on a path parallel to the railway tracks (sometimes high above them, sometimes well below them).
 In 900m go straight ahead across a lane (The Approach) leading into the Dormans Park estate, with the railway passing under the bridge on your left.